We received inquiry and someone will shortly be in contact with you.

 Today’s ride is full of highs and lows.
-We cycle below Bjelasnica’s highest peak which hosted the 1984 winter Olympics men’s’ events.
-The area is now a favorite winter sports destination for locals waiting to be discovered by the rest of the world.
+We cycle below Bjelasnica’s highest peak which hosted the 1984 winter Olympics men's events.
+The area is now a favourite winter sports destination for locals waiting to be discovered by the rest of the world.
 From the open rocky plains and peaks of Bjelasnica mountains, we head down the thick pinewood forests of Igman.
 Igman too hosted several winter Olympic events, including the ski jump and cross country.
-Igman, however, was also the only lifeline into Sarajevo during its 1000 day blockade in the conflict raging through Bosnia and Herzegovina at the beginning of the 90’s.
+Igman, however, was also the only lifeline into Sarajevo during its 1000-day blockade in the conflict raging through Bosnia and Herzegovina at the beginning of the 90s.
 We will take the exact route over Igman into Sarajevo as many Sarajevans did.
 We will also cycle, time to permit, directly to the tunnel which connected the mountains with Sarajevo proper.

 Moderate ride / 4-5hrs cycling / Ascent: 450 m / Descent: 1,586 m / 50Km/31mi / 75% Asphalt / 25% Gravel

 Bosnia has a lengthy, tumultuous history.
 One of the most oriental and culturally diverse cities in Europe, Sarajevo spent over 400 years under Turkish governorship until the Austro-Hungarians arrived in the late nineteenth century.
 Fifty years later, the empire collapsed when Archduke Ferdinand was assassinated here, hastening the outbreak of the First World War.
 In the late twentieth century, Sarajevo hosted the Winter Olympics (1984), only to crumble once again a few years later in a 4-year siege by Serb forces amidst the break-up of the former Yugoslavia.